alvindevil/Ai_Docify/README.md

 ---

-## 12. Embeddings & Qdrant notes
+## 10. Embeddings & Qdrant notes

 * The preferred flow is: chunk text → embed each chunk → upsert vectors with `payload` containing `{fileUrl, page, chunkIndex, textSnippet}`.
 * For local demo we store PDFs in `backend/uploads/` and put `fileUrl` as `http://localhost:8080/uploads/<file.pdf>` in payload.
-* In production: store PDFs in S3 and put S3 URL in payload (so workers can fetch raw file if needed).
+* In production: store PDFs in S3 or any cloud database , ( eg: supabase ) if also want the file preview feature and put  URL in payload (so workers can fetch raw file if needed).
 * Qdrant Cloud is recommended in production to avoid self-hosting complexity and get TLS + managed backups.

 ---

-## 13. Limitations & known issues
+## 11. Limitations & known issues

-* **No public backend hosting**: The public link (if present) will not expose endpoints requiring real API keys.
-This repo provides a **local** fully working demo and a recorded video as proof.
+* **System design changes**: Deployment for public use requires re-architecting for feasibility and good user experience.
-* **API cost**: OpenAI (LLM + embeddings) is the main recurring cost — be explicit in the README about why there's no hosted backend.
+* **API cost**: OpenAI (LLM + embeddings) is the main recurring cost
 * **Qdrant in repo**: Local Qdrant is included for demo, but running it on a free hosted platform requires migration to Qdrant Cloud.
 * **Scaling**: The current design is suitable for prototypes.
 For production, add batching, rate limiting, job queues (Bull / RabbitMQ), and worker scaling for embedding generation.

 ---

-## 14. Roadmap / Future improvements
+## 12. Roadmap / Future improvements

 * Provide a deployable Helm chart / Docker Compose for full cloud deployment (Qdrant + backend + Mongo + S3)
 * Migrate file storage to S3 and add signed URLs for secure downloads